rclone/rclone/docs/content/local.md

 Rclone used to use the Stat size of links as the link size, but this fails in quite a few places:

 - Windows
-- On some virtual filesystems (such as LucidLink)
+- On some virtual filesystems (such ash LucidLink)
 - Android

 So rclone now always reads the link.